aws/karpenter-provider-aws/designs/odcr.md

 ## Non-Goals

 _We are keeping the scope of this design very targeted so even if these could be things we eventually support, we aren't scoping them into this design_
-- Supporting prioritization when launching nodes
+- Supporting prioritization when launching nodes.
+We will delegate this to weights within NodePools.
-- Supporting any pre-calcaluation of ODCR capacity utilization before node launch
 - Supporting changes in scaling behavior when ODCR is associated to a NodeClass. _We won't bring up N nodes to match an N node capacity reservation_

 ## Proposed Solution